Corporate Governance

 Audit and Supervisory Committee

-The Audit and Supervisory Committee consists of three members: Toshihiko Yamashita (Outside Director) who chairs the committee, Akihiro Kiyooka and Takuji Akiyama (Outside Director).
+The Audit and Supervisory Committee consists of three members: Kikuo Asano (Outside Director) who chairs the committee, Akihiro Kiyooka and Takuji Akiyama (Outside Director).

 It meets regularly to receive reports concerning important audit-related matters, hold discussions, and pass resolutions.